codepath/android_guides/Creating-and-Using-Fragments.md

 // Activity implements the fragment listener to handle events public class RssfeedActivity extends AppCompatActivity implements MyListFragment.OnItemSelectedListener {
-    DetailFragment fragment;
+    // Can be any fragment, `DetailFragment` is just an example DetailFragment fragment;

     @Override
     protected void onCreate(Bundle savedInstanceState) {
         super.onCreate(savedInstanceState);
         setContentView(R.layout.activity_rssfeed);
-        // Get access to the fragment by id fragment = (DetailFragment) getSupportFragmentManager()
+        // Get access to the detail view fragment by id fragment = (DetailFragment) getSupportFragmentManager()
             .findFragmentById(R.id.detailFragment);
   }

   // Now we can define the action to take in the activity when the fragment event fires
+  // This is implementing the `OnItemSelectedListener` interface methods
   @Override
   public void onRssItemSelected(String link) {
       if (fragment != null && fragment.isInLayout()) {